percona/percona-xtradb-cluster/doc/source/howtos/ubuntu_howto.rst

 Testing replication
 ===================

-To test replication, lets create a new database on the second node, create a table for that database on the third node, and add some records to the table on the first node.
+To test the replication, let's create a new database on the second node, create a table for that database on the third node, and add some records to the table on the first node.